 The award is for a truly exceptional person living with mental illness who, like Janey, dedicated their time to:

 - Raising awareness of the realities of living with schizophrenia and other mental illnesses

 - Combating stigma associated with mental illness including schizophrenia

 - Campaigning for the better care for people affected by mental illness, including schizophrenia, both in and outside of healthcare

 People working professionally in mental health will only be considered if they have made an exceptional contribution to these areas, in addition to their professional role.

-Thank you for all your nominations – the deadline for submitting the form has now passed.
-We will reveal the winner of Janey Antoniou Award 2013 during our National Members’ Day on 2 November.
+Thank you for your participation.
+The 2015 nominations are now closed.
+We will reveal the winner during our National Members’ Day in London on 14 November.